hyssong/memoryaha/README.md

 - char: (1) Jack, (2) Kate, (3) Randall, (4) Kevin, (5) Kevin & Kate.

 **ahabutton**<br />
-Moments of aha button presses, in TR resolution<br>
-Analysis of the aha button press data is demonstrated in: /code/code_ahasynchrony.py<br>
+Moments of aha button presses, in TR resolution Analysis of the aha button press data is demonstrated in: /code/code_ahasynchrony.py<br>
 - subject: 36 fMRI participant index.
 (Some of the subject numbers are skipped not because they were excluded from analyses, but because either the participant did not show up to the experiment or did not complete the entire session.)
 - run: At which fMRI run the button was pressed.